TheCodeCache/Design-Patterns/Facade.md

 The best way to understand or getting a true feeling of what and how a `Facade` looks like,
 could be to just review/go through the following `HomeFacade.java` class

+`Facade hides the minor details and provide a simpler interface`

 `HomeFacade.java`
 ```java
 package com.design.pattern.facade;